 When you hear about Israel, it’s usually related to something serious.
-You either hear about a misleading existential crisis covered by the (biased) media or about some kind of groundbreaking accomplishment.
-In reality, the seriousness tied to Israel’s reputation doesn’t reflect its day-to-day life.
-Despite critics and national security concerns, Israelis are actually all about NOT taking life too serious.
-It’s, in fact, laughed about– a lot!
+You either hear about some kind of dramatic existential crises or about a groundbreaking accomplishment.
+But in reality, the seriousness tied to Israel’s reputation doesn’t actually reflect its day-to-day life.
+Despite critics and national security concerns, Israelis are really all about NOT taking life too seriously.
+It’s, in fact, laughed about– A LOT!

-Shahar Hason and Yohay Sponder are well-known Israeli comedians who wanted to lighten up the intensity related to Israel.
-So they started moving towards exporting Israel’s most precious cultural components– Israeli comedy.
-To approach the international comedy scene though, they realized they needed to present their material in…well, English.
-But they bumped into a wee technicality—they couldn’t SPEAK English!
+Shahar Hason and Yohay Sponder are two well-known Israeli comedians who wanted to lighten up the intensity that’s related to Israel.
+So they started a project to export Israel’s most precious cultural components– Israeli comedy.
+To approach the international comedy scene though, they realized they needed to present their material in… well… English.
+But they bumped into a wee technicality—they couldn’t SPEAK English.
 So how did they make juice out of this pickle?

 Well, in recent years, there’s been a growing English speaking crowd of immigrants and tourists in Tel Aviv.
-Call them brave or borderline masochists, Hason and Sponder took a leap and started sketching in English.
-To their credit, it’s hard enough to produce laughs in their native language, let alone in a foreign one.
-But, as comedians who engage with their audience, Hason and Sponder used that to their advantage.
-A full room of English speakers also means a full room of English teachers!
+Call them brave or borderline masochists, Hason and Sponder took a leap and started performing in whatever English level they possessed.
+To their credit, it’s hard enough to produce laughs in their native language, let alone in a foreign one!
+So, as comedians who tend to engage with their audience, Shahar and Yohay used that to their advantage.
+A full room of English speakers also meant a full room of English teachers!

 Thanks to some guts, grit, and maybe a slight absence of self-awareness, Yohay and Shahar have done us a huge service.
 As they managed to perform in English, they came up with Funny Monday.
-It’s a weekly Israeli stand-up night performed in English, with a rotating lineup of 6-7 hysterical Israeli and international comedians.
-The fun part is that sometimes they’ll have on famous guest comedians, like Alonzo Bodden and Jeff Ross.
+It’s a weekly Israeli stand-up night with a rotating lineup of 6-7 hysterical Israeli and international comedians.
+Sometimes they’ll surprise us and have on famous guest comedians, like Alonzo Bodden and Jeff Ross.